 When you read a story, an article, or even a school passage, you’re often asked:

-This question shows up in English classes, state tests, homework tasks, and critical-thinking lessons.
-But most students freeze when they see it because the question sounds harder than it really is.
+This type of question appears in English classes, state exams, homework tasks, and critical-thinking lessons.
+Many students pause when they read it because it sounds more complex than it actually is.

 - What answer choices usually look like